lure-sh/lure/README.md

 curl -fsSL lure.sh/install | bash
 ```

-**IMPORTANT**: This method is not recommended as it executes any code that is stored at that URL.
-In order to make sure nothing malicious is going to occur, download the script and inspect it before running.
+**IMPORTANT**: This will download and run the script from https://lure.sh/install.
+Please look through any script you download from the internet (including this one) before running it.

 ### Packages